hb9tf/spectre/README.md

 Spectre is an SDR based long term spectrum analysis tool.

+## Prerequisites

+You will need a working setup for one of the [supported SDRs](#supported-sdrs).

+Note: This has primarily been tested on macOS 12.1 and Debian but it will probably work elsewhere as well.

 ## Flags

 * `-lowFreq`: The lower frequency to start the sweeps with in Hz.